backdrop-contrib/node_authlink/README.md

 grants (view/edit/delete) to every user (anonymous too), who accesses a page with the correct key in the URL.

-The module provides function node_authlink_get_url() to generate absolute URLs to selected operations (e.g. for email notifications).
+The module also provides tokens, useful for instance for Rules actions like notification mails.

-Authkeys are generated for every node (in configured content types) once for all operations.
+Authkeys can get generated for every node (in configured content types) once for all operations.
 In each content type form you can configure, which operations to allow and automatic expiration of the keys.

+As soon as the authkeys are enabled, a key will automatically get created whenever a new node gets created.

 ## Installation